 What is the Solution Focused Approach?

-Solution-focused therapy allows you to identify your own solutions to situations that occur in your life.
-It focuses on possibilities rather than problems and gives you a chance to see an alternative future, based on your best hopes.
-The approach looks for exceptions and talks about what is working rather than what is not and builds on these strengths.
-In this way, it offers opportunity for change.
+The Solution-focused approach allows you to identify your own solutions to situations that occur in your life.
+We focus on possibilities rather than problems and give you a chance to see an alternative future, based on your best hopes.
+In doing so, you are able to make small changes that break the cycle you are stuck in.
+The approach looks for exceptions and talks about what is working rather than what is not and builds on your strengths.
 There is no need to delve deep into the psyche.

 Basic philosophy & assumptions of Solution Focused practice:

 Gerry has trained in Solution-Focused Therapy (through Solution Focused Trainers Ltd and Eileen Murphy Consultants) and is a member of the UKASFP (United Kingdom Association of Solution Focused Practitioners).
 She also has training in: Cognitive Behavioural Therapy (CBT) Level 2 and is trained to teach Mindfulness-based Cognitive Therapy and Mindfulness-based Stress Reduction.
 She has Counselling certificates through the CPCAB.
 She is a qualified Secondary School teacher and has been working in the Education sector for over 25 years.
 She has worked in both Secondary schools and Primary - independent and state, day and boarding, and has a wealth of experience.
 She is ideally suited to help teenagers and children with emotional or behavioural needs; seeing both the school's position and the pupil's difficulties.